-Volunteers will assist with minor home repairs, such as painting.
+Volunteers will assist with minor home repairs or maintenance, such as painting or mowing.

 Some of our heroes need modifications such as wheelchair ramps, and our volunteers will help build or install them for our heroes.

 Many of the homes our heroes live in served their families well decades ago, but are difficult to maintain as veterans age.
 Some homes are very old and in extreme disrepair, while others require modifications such as grab bars and wheelchair ramps to assist aging in place and maintaining independence.
 Yard work may also be too difficult a task for the heroes we serve, especially during the change of seasons.
 Faced with fixed incomes, our veterans often do not have funds to make repairs.
 Our Home Front team assists with maintenance issues, cleaning, safety assessments and yard work so our heroes maintain a safe and comfortable home.

 TeleHero is an exciting and innovative initiative to reach and help heroes wherever they may live.
 We provide senior friendly tablets that give medication reminders, health tips, educational videos and prompts to increase activity.
 Most importantly, our tablets provide on demand video visits that connect to Battle Buddies or our care coordination hub.